-The tax provision rates differ from the federal statutory rate of 35% due to the impact of research and development tax credits, state taxes, tax-advantaged interest income and other permanent items.
+2005 decreased as a result of a non-taxable foreign research grant of \$1.4 million that resulted from a recent study performed on our research and development expenditures during fiscal 2004.
+The effective tax rates for each of the periods presented differ from the federal statutory rate of 35% due to the amount of income earned in foreign jurisdictions where the tax rate may be lower than the federal statutory rate, the impact of research and development tax credits, state taxes, tax-advantaged interest income and other permanent items.